ajlopez/OStore/README.md

 # OStore

-In-memory object store for JavaScript
+In-memory object store for JavaScript, with some MongoDB operators

 ## Installation